Community-centered design

 • Remove time pressure.

-• “Take all the time you need” OR “We can reschedule the session”
+• “Take all the time you need.”
+Or “we can reschedule the session.”

 • “You can step away for a moment at any time.
 It’s okay.”